A memorial service typically is more informal than a funeral, and people can mix and mingle and exchange recollections of the deceased.

 The service is often held within a week of the death.
 These days, however, it can even be postponed for a long period of time for the sake of the family’s convenience.
 This may be the case especially if mourners must travel a great distance to attend.
 Some families decide to wait for a particularly meaningful holiday to hold the service.

 Realize, too, that the occasion honors the deceased and is a chance to celebrate his or her life.
-Some friends and/or family members speak; music may be included.
+Some family and friends may speak; music may be included.
 A ragtime band played at one memorial service, and a folk singer also performed.
-Other services may feature someone playing the deceased’s favorite music on the guitar.
+Other services may feature someone playing the person who died’s favorite music on the guitar.

 There may be a memorial register to sign, where you can include a brief comment if you wish, such as, “Natalie will always be in my heart.”
 Or you may receive a memory card on which you can write about the person, as in, “Bob got me my first job.
 He was always looking out for other people.
 I’ll never forget him.”
 Or try something like, “Jane was a great bridge player, yet always gracious and patient with others’ mistakes.
 We had so many good times together.”
 In the days and months ahead, the family will read through those cards and feel comforted by your recollections.

-Florence Isaacs is the author of several books on etiquette, including My Deepest Sympathies: Meaningful Sentiments for Condolence Notes and Eulogies
+Florence Isaacs is the author of several books on etiquette, including My Deepest Sympathies: Meaningful Sentiments for Condolence Notes and Eulogies.
+Have a question for Florence?
+Send her an email.